ryanhornbergersc/transfigure/README.md

 # Contributing

-Fork the repo, make your changes, issue a pull request.
+Fork the repo, make changes, issue a pull request.
+Be brave!
+Don't be afraid to refactor.
+Rename things.
+Add files.
+Remove files.
+Restructure.
+Anything is fair game.

 # Discussion